CallsyAI/ai-openapi/README.md

 5. **Documentation Generation**: Creates schema and route JSON files.
 6. **Validation**: Builds and validates the final OpenAPI spec.
 7. **Self-Correction**: If validation fails, AI automatically fixes issues (max 5 retries).
-8. **Framework and Language agnostic**: You can use this tool to generate documentation for any language or any framework!

 ## Cost